tanmayJbadhan/Unity_Robot_Challange/README.md

 ||
 Step 3: Source the unity file by adding it as project and run it.
 Use port 10000:127.0.0.1 as communication port

-Step 4: Run Scenario2 and Scenario 3
+Step 4: Run Scenario1 and Scenario 1
+for Scenario 3:

 Step 5: Its not device agnostic, but I will provide a docker image in future